Qualification Vs Experience

 As a HeadHunter, take a look at the below links to some of the mandates I am currently working on:

 The key driver for every one of those roles is experience, and the person/chemistry fit.
-Only one even mentions qualified… the Group FD role, and even then it is mentioned once, followed by the word experience and is talking about, experience.
+Only one even mentions qualified… the COO role, and even then it is mentioned once, as desirable, followed by the word experience and is talking about, experience.
 [NB: The word experience is mentioned 3 times in that copy alone].

 Qualifications to most end with a degree.
 Some tag on a year to do a post-grad, others 3-4 years to complete professional qualifications.
 Almost all will end their qualifications below the age of 25, most below the age of 21.
 How mature were you at 21?
 How intelligent would you consider yourself to be at 21?
 How much more developed do you feel now?